linode/docs/docs/websites/lamp/lamp-server-debian-8.md

 ### Configure Name-Based Virtual Hosts

-There can be as many virtual hosts files as needed to support the amount of domains to be hosted on the Linode.
+There can be as many virtual hosts files as needed to support the amount of domains hosted on the Linode.

-1. Create directories for your websites and websites' logs, replacing `example.com` with your own domain information:
+1. Create directories for your websites and websites' logs, replacing `example.com` with your own domain name:

         sudo mkdir -p /var/www/html/example.com/public_html
         sudo mkdir /var/www/html/example.com/logs

     Repeat the process if you intend on hosting multiple websites on your Linode.

-2. Create an `example.com.conf` file in `/etc/apache2/sites-available` with your text editor of choice, replacing instances of `example.com` with your own domain URL in both the configuration file and in the file name:
+2. Create an `example.com.conf` file in `/etc/apache2/sites-available` with your text editor, replacing instances of `example.com` with your own domain URL in both the configuration file and in the file name:

     {: .file }
     /etc/apache2/sites-available/example.com.conf